-The results of the Group's Data Protection Awareness Programme are also be noted:
+The results of the Group's Data Protection Awareness Programme are also noted:

-• data protection: 99.6% (244 completed out of 245 invited), while the extended version achieved 99.7% (1066 completed out of 1069 invited).
+• data protection: 99.6% (244 completed out of 245 invited), while the extended version achieved 99.7% (1,066 completed out of 1,069 invited).

 In 2024, the Group had four data protection incidents.
-However, pursuant to Art 33 GDPR, the "risk to the rights and freedoms of natural persons" was assessed as not entailing an obligation to notify the Italian Data Protection authority.
+However, pursuant to Article 33 GDPR, the "risk to the rights and freedoms of natural persons" was assessed as not entailing an obligation to notify the Italian Data Protection Authority.